Convergence of Noise-Free Sampling Algorithms with Regularized Wasserstein Proximals: Review on Probability Flow ODE with Score Function, Regularized Wasserstein Proximal Operator, and BRWP Algorithm

 A known fact is that the Fokker-Planck equation corresponds to the Wasserstein-2 gradient flow of the KL divergence

 This means that the Fokker-Planck equation \eqref{eqn_FP} can be formulated as

-where $\frac{\delta}{\delta\rho}$ is the $L^2$ first variation w.r.t. the density function $\rho$.
+where $\frac{\delta}{\delta\rho}$ is the $L^2$ first variation with respect to the density function $\rho$.
 Furthermore, in the Wasserstein space, the squared norm of the gradient of the KL divergence, also known as the relative Fisher information, is written as

-From any initial distributions, the probability density of Langevin dynamics converges to the target distribution $\rho^*$.
+From any initial distribution, the probability density of Langevin dynamics converges to the target distribution $\rho^*$ under mild conditions.
 Specifically, we have

 Moreover, when $\rho^*$ satisfies the log-Sobolev inequality (LSI) with constant $\alpha$, we can establish the relationship between the KL divergence and Fisher information